Mentors and Supervisors

 Aoife Paul Healy

 Hello, I'm the one who designed the website you're reading right now!
 I'm the Business Captain, meaning I head Fundraising, Outreach, and Marketing.
-I'm a first dan black belt in TKD and an OSHA certified student.
-I've been with the EastBots since 2018.
-I plan to graduate with over a hundred service hours and make a difference in my community, just like the subteam I lead!
+I work with all sponsors and grant writing.
+I'm a black belt in TKD and an OSHA certified student.
+I've been with the EastBots for most of my high school career.
 Thank you so much for scoping out our site!

 I am a junior at East Chapel Hill High School and I am currently the Project Manager of the EastBots, as well as a member of the mechanical team.
 I have been on the team since I was a freshmen.
-In addition to my interest in STEM, I enjoy to play the piano and the harp.
-I also love to watch movies in my free-time.
+In addition to my interest in STEM, I enjoy cars and videogames.
+I also love to watch movies!

-I am a sophomore here at East, and am currently the design lead for the EastBots.
+I am a Junior here at East, and am currently the design lead for the Eastbots.
 I love teaching and learning aspects of mechanical engineering, especially in the student-led environment that the FRC provides.
-When I’m not designing robots, I can likely be found doing something equally awesome and equally nerdy (but I’m usually designing robots :P).
+When I’m not designing robots, I can likely be found doing something equally awesome and nerdy.

 Hi!
 My name is Darya and I am the Electrical Lead here on team 4795.
 Being a part of the Eastbots has also been an amazing experience in terms of meeting like-minded individuals and sharing our knowledge to grow as both students and humans.
 My main role on the team is to teach members about the electrical devices we utilize in our projects and to work in conjunction with the other subteams to make our robots come to life!
 I can't wait to see more of the amazing things we can accomplish together!